galaxyproject/galaxy-hub/src/events/gccbosc2018/training/index.md

 Topics are posted here as they are nominated.
 If you see a topic with a brief description that you would like to expand on then please send an email to outreach@galaxyproject.org.

-As of January 2, 2018 these topics have been nominated:
+As of January 5, 2018 these topics have been nominated:

+## 5. ChIPseq analysis using deepTools and MACS2

+Did my IP work?
+Where is my signal?
+How well do my replicates correlate?
+What might my peaks even look like?
+Where are my peaks (or signal) in relationship to transcription start sites (or other features)?
+These are common questions that biologists first pose when dealing with ChIPseq data.
+We will use deepTools and MACS within Galaxy to demonstrate effective methods of

+1. performing ChIPseq-specific quality control,
+2. calling peaks and
+3. visualising signal and peak enrichment around genes or other features."	"

+**Prerequisites**

+- Galaxy 101 or equivalent experience.
+- Ideally participants will already be familiar with generic NGS quality control and read mapping, since those won't be covered
+- A wi-fi enabled laptop with a modern web browser.
+Google Chrome, Firefox and Safari will work best. "

-## How to analyze microbiota data with Galaxy
+## 4. How to analyze microbiota data with Galaxy

 The study of complex microorganism communities has been eased by the development of sequencing platforms and dedicated powerful bioinformatics tools.
 Several tools have recently been integrated into Galaxy for microbiota data analysis: Mothur, QIIME, MetaPhlAN, HUMAnN, FROGS, MEGAHIT, MetaSPAdes,...